mrejas/edu-iot-hands-on/exercises/exercise-1.md

 In [this photo](../images/exercise-1-circuit-photo.jpg) you can see all the components needed.

-_\*) 330Ω is not exact, if higher the LED will glow less intence.
+_\*) 330Ω is not exact, if higher the LED will glow less intense.
 Newer go under 200Ω since that may damage your Raspberry Pi._

 ## Preparations